Snrasha/HH_Tools/Readme.md

 Description to add.
 If someone wish to do it.

 ## Unit Animation Tool
-I do not own this tool, this is from HH.
-I keep it here like a tool.

 Transform your 20 frames to a gif-alike in HH game.
-This is not just a simple gif of the 20 frames.
+Will add multiples loop of walk, idle, hurt, attack.
+Option with a death animation without looping.

+## HH Mod Manager
+For Itch, Gog or Steam, you can easily install your mod with this tool.